EU rejects accusations of 'vaccine nationalism'

 Relations strained by years of bruising talks over Brexit took a turn for the worse in January when the EU briefly threatened to use emergency measures to stop coronavirus vaccines going from the bloc into Northern Ireland, a British-ruled province bordering EU member state Ireland.

-“This pandemic is a global challenge and international collaboration on vaccine development continues to be an integral part of our response,” the British government spokesman said.

-Additional reporting by Elizabeth Piper and Costas Pitas in London; Editing by Mark Heinrich and Sonya Hepinstall
+Additional reporting by Kate Abnett in Brussels, Elizabeth Piper and Costas Pitas in London; Editing by Mark Heinrich, Sonya Hepinstall and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.